Other popular sceneries subcollection

 London paint by numbers depicting the best clichés

-Don’t miss the Tower of London too.
-Also situated next to the river Thames and London Bridge, it is an ancient fortress that’s now used to protect the Queen's crown jewels.
+Don't miss the Tower of London too.
+Also situated next to the River Thames and London Bridge, it is an ancient fortress now used to protect the Queen's crown jewels.
 You can take a guided tour around the castle.

 Another classic London attraction is Westminster Abbey.
-It is a beautiful, large gothic-era church in the heart of London.
-Breathtaking old architecture, a view of the gallery, and stain-glassed windows inside will leave your breath taken.
+It is a beautiful, large Gothic-era church in the heart of London.
+Breathtaking old architecture, a gallery view, and stain-glassed windows inside will take your breath.
 A proud work of Londonians.

 You will also enjoy walking around Covent Garden, a historic old cobble-stoned market square in the heart of London.
 It is always bustling at Covent Garden.
-It's full of performing acrobats, traditional market stools, British florists, Tobacco Pipe shops, Michelin star restaurants, and everything else in between.
+It's full of performing acrobats, traditional market stools, British florists, Tobacco Pipe shops, Michelin-star restaurants, and everything else.